civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 9

-  **(1)** After an order that is made under section `7` is published in the `Canada Gazette`, Part II, a designated operator that belongs to a class of operators set out in Schedule 2 must, within 90 days after the day on which the designated operator becomes a member of that class, establish a cyber security program in respect of its critical cyber systems and include in the program reasonable steps to, in accordance with any regulations,
+  **(1)** After an order that is made under section `7` is published in the `Canada Gazette`, Part II, a designated operator that belongs to a class of operators set out in Schedule 2 must, within 90 days after the day on which the designated operator becomes a member of that class, establish a cyber security program in respect of its critical cyber systems and include in the program steps to, in accordance with any regulations,

     identify and manage any organizational cyber security risks, including risks associated with the designated operator's supply chain and its use of third-party products and services;